BSc Pharmacology: Career, Course, Skills, Scope, Options, Outlook, Challenges

 • You want to work in healthcare: A BSc in Pharmacology can lead to careers in healthcare, such as a clinical pharmacist or medical writer, where you can help to improve patient care and outcomes.

-• You want to conduct research: A BSc in Pharmacology can provide the skills and knowledge needed to conduct research in a variety of settings, including academia, government, and industry.
+• You want to conduct research: A BSc in Pharmacology can provide the skills and knowledge needed to conduct research in various settings, including academia, government, and industry.

 FAQ - BSc Pharmacology